Darrkhan/ArchLinux-Workflow/README.md

 #### Fonts
   Nerd Fonts and Font awesome
 #### Waybar
-  Waybar-hyprland from the Aur
+  Waybar-hyprland from the Aur.
 Parts of the theme are from [Zaney](https://gitlab.com/Zaney/zaneyos) NixOs dotfiles.
 #### Hyprland, nwg-look and nwg-drawer
   Clone of the officials repo
 #### Kitty theme